 Sensory Experience

 Unlike traditional advertising, sampling allows customers to physically experience a product, whether it's tasting a new snack, feeling the texture of skincare, or smelling a fragrance.
-This hands-on engagement increases the likelihood of them remembering and purchasing the product.
-Studies show that 73% of consumers are induced to try a new product or brand after receiving a free sample.
+This hands-on engagement increases the likelihood of them remembering and purchasing the product, supported by studies that show 73% of consumers are induced to try a new product or brand after receiving a free sample.
+This is particularly effective for in-home sampling, where the consumer can test the product in their own environment.

 What Not To Do in Sampling for Product Launches